RobinTail/express-zod-api/README.md

 # Known issues

-# Excessive of endpoint's output
+# Excess property check of endpoint output

 Unfortunately Typescript does not perform [excess proprety check](https://www.typescriptlang.org/docs/handbook/interfaces.html#excess-property-checks) for objects resolved in `Promise`, so there is no error during development of endpoint's output.